CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Grafana.md

 # Introduction
-Having Prometheus and Grafana on your Raspberry Pi is super important.
+Having Prometheus and Grafana on your Raspberry Pi is a great way to monitor the usage on your cluster.
 Using Helm charts that are provided with Kubernetes, we can achieve this.
+My local machine is going to be using MacOS which has the Kubectl.

 # Cluster-monitoring
 Following this [repo](https://github.com/carlosedp/cluster-monitoring), We can have an optimized Grafana-dashboard for our raspberry pi cluster.
 The first step is to clone the repo using the command below